Last updated

 Key features

-• Marketing hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, perfect for attracting new leads and engaging current clients.
+• Marketing hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, useful for attracting new coaching prospects and engaging current clients across team members.

-• Sales hub: Provides deal tracking, pipeline management, sales automation, and reporting, helping coaches manage candidate progress and client conversions efficiently.
+• Sales hub: Provides deal tracking, pipeline management, sales automation, and reporting for coaching teams to manage client progress and conversion tracking across multiple coaches.

-• Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases, ensuring a seamless experience for your coaching clients.
+• Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases, though may be more complex than needed for most coaching team workflows.

-• Lead scoring: Prioritize leads with predictive scoring to improve sales efficiency, allowing coaches to focus on the most promising candidates.
+• Lead scoring: Prioritize prospects with predictive scoring to improve team efficiency, allowing coaching organizations to focus collective resources on the most promising opportunities.

 Pros